SABS-R3-Epidemiology/epiabm/README.md

 ## General Information

 This program implements an agent-based SEIR model with added compartments and spatial complexity.
-It imitates the Imperial [CovidSim](https://github.com/mrc-ide/covid-sim) model, but aims to simplify and clarify the model by using more user friendly software practices.
-It also provides various sub-models (with elements of the CovidSim model removed) for research and pedagogical investigation into the effect of different aspects of the model.
+It imitates the Imperial [CovidSim](https://github.com/mrc-ide/covid-sim) model, but aims to simplify and clarify the model by using more user-friendly software practices.
+It also provides various sub-models (with elements such as age-stratification or spatial distribution removed) for research and pedagogical investigation into the effect of different aspects of the model.

 ## Model Summary